RiccardoBiffi/defi-stake-yield-brownie/README.md

     - src is where we work
     - the first time, install all packages with > yarn
     - To start the front-end (from a script), > yarn start

+- We use React + MUI v5 with Emotion.

+- We need to send the chain IDs and the contracts address to the front-end to connect with them.
+    - We copy the brownie-config file for static addresses
+    - We copy the build folder for dynamic addresses (eg. my deployed contracts)